ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

 Create a single action that can recognize questions about the entity extractor feature in {{site.data.keyword.discoveryshort}}.

-In a real world scenario, you might want your assistant to answer questions about muni funds or insurance plan options or something else.
+In a real world scenario, you might want your assistant to answer questions about the products in your catalog or about insurance plan options or anything else.
 You can complete similar steps to teach the assistant to recognize when a customer is asking about a particular subject.

 1. From the navigation panel, click **Actions**.